 MEASURES 2" width, 8" length, brass studs.
 Two closure lengths, 6" and 7", fits 6.5” wrist circumference or smaller.

-FAUX colors are made using high quality vegan leather.
+FAUX colors made using vegan leather.

-SILVER color featured on model.
+SILVER on model.

 Each item is made to order and takes about a week to ship.
 All orders are final.